 Acknowledgment

 I would like to thank all the self-builders I met during my study.
 Their lives were the inspiration of this book.
 Their living patterns, which I had analysed, formed the structure of the book.
 Through making this book, we hope to capture and share their tacit knowledge and inspire more citizens to think about the new possibilities with our streets and outdoor spaces.

-I also would like to thank all the contributors of this book including William Davis and Dr Liesbeth Huybrechts for their articles to unfold the issue that I am investigating into different directions.
+I also would like to thank all the contributors of this book including Will Davis and Dr Liesbeth Huybrechts for their articles to unfold the issue that I am investigating into different directions.
 Appreciation also went to Professor Wong Hung for letting us to interview him.
 Making this book will not be possible without the support from HKDI DESIS Lab’s Graduate Trainee Programme and Design Trust Seed Project Fund.
 Finally, special thank should go to my co-editors: Sara Wong was my tutor during my study on Landscape Architecture and also the time when I started this investigation.
 Dr Yanki Lee and HKDI DESIS Lab team including Albert Tsang who mentored me throughout my 2 years as the graduate trainee on social design.

 Louise Wong graduated from Hong Kong Design Institute (HKDI) and Birmingham City University on Landscape Architecture.
 She was also selected to be one of the graduate trainees of the HKDI DESIS Lab for Social Design Research before she moved to Denmark to work at the Bjarke Ingels Group (BIG) since spring 2017.

-01// What is a Self-Built Community? _ William Davis
+01// What is a Self-Built Community? _ Will Davis

 This book is about the phenomena of creating, building and maintaining self-built communities in Hong Kong.
-Weare interested in expanding current understandings of the “self-built” phenomena; urban informality, floating communities, and popular architecture, thereby breaking down the assumptions associated with ‘homelessness.’
-Along the way we play victim to the same categories applied to these social groups that describe how society has labelled them as undesirable: “homeless,” for those that live outside of the traditional property market; “slum-dwellings” or “shanty towns” that describe dwellings that do not meet the standards set by a capitalist modernity.
-These social, urban categories are detrimental to the dignity of residents that find themselves labelled as such, and serve to entrench their position in society’s eyes as a problem groups to be dealt with.
-This book is for anybody who is interested in how design can, rather than being a tool for projecting futures, be a framework to understand the mechanics of a multi-faceted, complex society—one that does not often give credence to the design ingenuity of its citizens.
+We, a group of design researchers, are interested in expanding current understandings of the “self-built” phenomena; urban informality, floating communities and popular architecture.
+Thereby breaking down the assumptions associated with ‘homelessness.’
+Along the way we play victim to the same categories applied to these social groups that describe how society has labeled them as “undesirable homeless,” for those that live outside of the traditional property market; “slum-dwellings” or “shanty towns” that describe dwellings that do not meet the standards set by a capitalist modernity.
+These social, urban categories are detrimental to the dignity of residents that find themselves labeled as such, and serve to entrench their position in society’s eyes as a problem groups to be dealt with.
+Hopefully this book can deliver new perspectives on how design can act as a framework to understand the mechanics of a multi-faceted and complex society, A society that often fails to acknowledge the design ingenuity of its citizens.

 According to UN-Habitat, “slums” make up for 33% of the urban population in the developing world.
-Such communities share various attributes in different parts of the world, whilst accommodating for highly-specific and idiosyncratic solutions to living in the environment in which they find themselves.
+People living in these communities across the world share various attributes whilst producing highly-specific and idiosyncratic solutions to living in the environment in which they find themselves.
 Informal, floating communities such as those in this book use ingenious, quick-to-assemble design methods that re-occur in similar situations across the city—not only by the ‘homeless’—but as widespread popular design tools.
-Common ingenuity often goes unnoticed by design communities in metropoles like Hong Kong, yet if recognized as the pattern of vernacular design that it is, would surely enrich an understanding of the rich ecology of urban life in such cities.
+This common ingenuity often goes unnoticed by urban design communities like those in Hong Kong.
+Yet if these designs were recognized as a key part of the cities vernacular, they could enrich our understanding of the complex ecology existing in our cities.